drtilon/OLP-Rebalancer/readMe.md

 Check if any of the longs/shorts deviations are greater than the GlobalMaxDeviation (this is set in config.json as 10%).
 If they are, call the "setMaxGlobalSizes' function on positionRouter passing in tokens[], longSizes[], and shortSizes[].
 Ensure you are passing values with correct decimal precision.
 (You will not be able to call this function without special admin privileges, for this task just make a dummy call).

+Consider edge cases and add handling for such conditions:
+Example: What happens if rebalance conditions are met, however, the current long/shorts for a token are greater than the new maxGlobal long/short sizes.
+Kudos for finding/handing other edge cases!

 ### Task 3:  Running the program:

 1. Run the program on a loop every X minutes.
 Choose an appropriate value for X.